-Caste system, slavery-like practices, descent- based discrimination, CERD general recommendation XXIX, antipoverty programme
+Caste system, slavery-like practices, descent- based discrimination, CERD general recommendation XXIX, anti-poverty programme no implementing orders have been issued subsequent to the 1981 law and that there is no provision in criminal law that expressly punishes slavery.
 The Committee draws the State party's attention to its general recommendation XXIX concerning racial discrimination based on descent, and suggests that a detailed study of this issue should be included in the State party's next report.
 It strongly recommends that the State party launch, in cooperation with non-governmental organizations and religious leaders, a wide ranging information and public-awareness campaign to put an end to slavery-like practices.
 The State party should ensure that the perpetrators of such practices, which are already prohibited by law, are systematically prosecuted in the courts, including in cases where they have seized the property of deceased former slaves.
 16. The Committee notes that the information on the adoption of practical measures designed specifically to combat slavery-like practices remains inadequate.
 Taking note of the delegation's statement that the anti-poverty programme is helping to eradicate the legacy of slavery, the Committee considers that other actions specifically targeting the populations concerned should be taken.
 The State party should conduct a study, in cooperation with civil society, to determine the economic and social situation of the descendants of slaves, including how many of them have title to land.

-The Committee recommends that the State party submit its eighth, ninth and tenth periodic reports, due on 12 January 2008, in a single document and that it address therein all the points raised in the present concluding observations.

-CRC Concluding Observations - Mauritania 2009
+The Committee recommends that the State party submit its eighth, ninth and tenth periodic reports, due on 12 January 2008, in a single document and that it address therein all the points raised in the present concluding and that it address therein all the points raised in the present concluding observations.
+Committee on the Rights of the Child (CRC) CRC Concluding Observations - Mauritania 2009 CRC/C/MRT/CO/2 Keywords: Caste-based slavery 36.
+While noting as positive the Act No. 2007-042 of 3 September 2007 criminalizing slavery, the Committee is concerned over the lack of effective implementation of the law.

-CRC/C/MRT/CO/2

-Caste-based slavery

-- 36. While noting as positive the Act No. 2007-042 of 3 September 2007 criminalizing slavery, the Committee is concerned over the lack of effective implementation of the law.
 The Committee is seriously concerned over reports indicating the continued existence of caste based slavery, which has a particular impact on girls in domestic service and boys forced to beg by marabouts.
-The Committee is especially concerned over the absence of services to free and reintegrate children victims of slavery and over the lack of measures to educate the public about traditional slavery practices in general. - 37.
-The Committee urges the State party to take all necessary measures to eradicate slavery and in particular to ensure that perpetrators of such practices are held accountable in accordance with the law.
+The Committee is especially concerned over the absence of services to free and reintegrate children victims of slavery and over the lack of measures to educate the public about traditional slavery practices in general.
+37. The Committee urges the State party to take all necessary measures to eradicate slavery and in particular to ensure that perpetrators of such practices are held accountable in accordance with the law.
 The Committee calls upon the State party to implement a national strategy against slavery, including an analysis of its root-causes, and take effective measures to free victims of slavery and provide them with psycho-social recovery as well as reintegration measures.
-The Committee recommends that the State party conduct specific awareness-raising campaigns on the legislation which criminalizes slavery.
+The Committee invites the State party conduct specific awareness-raising campaigns on the legislation which criminalizes slavery.
 The Committee invites the State party to submit its combined third, fourth and fifth report, by 14 June 2013.
 This report should not exceed 120 pages (see CRC/C/118).